Utah-CS3550-Fall-2023/assignments/study-guide.md

 explain the difference between the internet and the web.
 You should be able to list the most common web browsers.

-You should be able to explain clients, servers, the client-server architecture, message-passing, requests, and responses.
+You should be able to define clients, servers, the client-server architecture, message-passing, requests, and responses.

 The parts of a URL: the protocol (or scheme), hostname (or domain),